Modified-Sinusoid Motion-Law

 Application Notes

-The Modified Trapezoidal motion-law has finite jerk throughout the segment.
-It has an average peak nominal acceleration compared to the other Traditional Motion-Laws.
+The Modified Sinusoid motion-law has finite jerk throughout the segment.

 Dynamic Performance